x

 13News spoke to one worker helping restore power to hundreds of thousands still in the dark.

 "I've never seen anything like this before, the tree damage and the broken poles, it's beyond belief.
-Also, the property damage to people's homes is quite devastating,” said Charles Beaver, a journeyman lineman at South Central Indiana REMC. “
+Also, the property damage to people's homes is quite devastating,” said Charles Beaver, a journeyman lineman at South Central Indiana REMC.

-He said for many of them, it’s their families back home that keep them going.
+Beaver said for many of them, it’s their families back home that keep them going.

-“Whenever we go to situations like this I just try to do what I would hope that people would be doing for me if I was in their situation,” Beaver said.
+“Whenever we go to situations like this, I just try to do what I would hope that people would be doing for me if I was in their situation,” Beaver said.
 “It’s a blessing for us to be able to do our job, but it’s also a blessing to have family members back home that pick up whenever we are not able to be there.”

-Hoosier help that is giving a lifeline to those who need it the most.
+Hoosiers are helping to give a lifeline to those who need it the most.

 Before You Leave, Check This Out